aborem/protestmix/README.md

 ### Message Forwarding Protocol
 - How will nodes know who to send messages to?
 Who will keep track of what information?
 - How will the receiver know who sent the original message?
+- Possible that your phone is the one you want to chat with.
+Special consideration to avoid sending sms to self?

 ### Encryption + Other failsaifs + ideas
 - Clearing tables through abort button (?) and on app close/quit/startup (maybe we don't want to do this?)